Best Android games introduction

 One of the more negative aspects of touchscreen gaming is the lack of tactile controls.
 The Room, though, is a surprisingly tactile game, despite you spending your time pawing at glass.
 This is because it involves you sitting there, trying to unravel the mysteries of a box.
 Each dial or switch you fiddle with might cause something to spring to life elsewhere.

-Before you know it, you're immersed in the videogame equivalent of Russian dolls meets carpentry, as breathed into life by a crazed inventor.
+Before you know it, you're immersed in the video game equivalent of Russian dolls meets carpentry, as breathed into life by a crazed inventor.
 There are hints of horror lurking within, too, and a fragmented and haunting narrative to discover.
-Play this game in a dark room with rain pouring down outside for best effect; and when you're done, immediately install and play the similarly excellent sequel.

 People who today play mobile classic Canabalt and consider it lacking due to its simplicity don't understand what the game is trying to do.
 Canabalt is all about speed — the thrill of being barely in control, and of affording the player only the simplest controls for survival.
 ALONE… takes that basic premise and straps a rocket booster to it.